-But in attempting to accurately depict the barriers to care, trans healthcare must be discussed within the wider context of systemic failures that impact huge swaths of the United States: the lack of universal healthcare; the inaccessibility of affordable insurance policies; and political hand-wringing, which results in the chronic underfunding of so-called controversial sectors, such as sexual, reproductive and mental healthcare.
-The fact that trans healthcare directly impacts so little of the population doesn't negate its importance; rather, it positions such care as an ideal case study to reveal broader institutional failings.
+But in attempting to accurately depict the barriers to care, trans healthcare must be discussed within the wider context of systemic failures that impact huge swaths of the U.S. This includes the lack of universal healthcare and the inaccessibility of affordable insurance policies.
+There's also the political hand-wringing, which results in the chronic underfunding of so-called controversial sectors, such as sexual, reproductive and mental healthcare.
+The fact that trans healthcare directly impacts so little of the population doesn't negate its importance.
+Rather, it positions such care as an ideal case study to reveal broader institutional failings.

 A second issue is the comparative lack of long-term research on trans healthcare.
-In 2019, the journal Deutsches Ärzteblatt International published research that indicated quality of life improves after sex reassignment surgery, but researchers noted this work was an aggregation of 13 papers that collectively had "moderate to high risk of bias."
+In 2019, the journal Deutsches Ärzteblatt International published research that indicates the quality of life improves after sex reassignment surgery.
+However, researchers noted this work was an aggregation of 13 papers that collectively had a "moderate to high risk of bias."

 Here, it's important to note the historical context.
 It was in 1979 that the World Professional Association for Transgender Health (WPATH) released its inaugural Standards of Care document, which has since been revised seven times.
 This document is often cited as the advent of modern trans healthcare, effectively making the entire system just two years older than the earliest millennials.

-Dominique Morgan, a musical artist and sexual educator in Omaha, Nebraska, believes there is still a lack of awareness that many trans people—especially Black trans people—haven't had any positive engagement with the medical system.
+Dominique Morgan, a musical artist and sexual educator in Omaha, Nebraska, believes there is still a lack of awareness that many trans people—especially Black trans people—have had only negative experiences of engagement with the medical system.

 Ample research exists to corroborate this claim.
 A recent Kaiser Family Foundation report found that only 59 percent of Black respondents trusted doctors "almost all of the time or most of the time," compared to 78 percent of white respondents.
-There's less formal research of trans patients—some of the most recent in-depth reports were authored following the rollback of some key healthcare protections—but it's common knowledge within the community that whisper networks are relied upon to source trans-friendly providers.
+There's also less formal research on trans patients—some of the most recent in-depth reports were authored following the rollback of some key healthcare protections—but it's common knowledge within the community that "whisper networks" are relied upon to source trans-friendly providers.